CloudKai/DailyEmote/README.md

-Install [Git](https://github.com/git-guides/install-git) if you do not have it.
+Download the App

-To test the program:
+To debug the program, follow these steps:

 1. **Requires Andriod Emulators either via Mobile Device or Virtual Device Emulator!**